mattgray/mirage-xen-virtualbox/README.md

 mirage-xen-virtualbox
 =====================

-Packer template to build Vagrant / Virtualbox based Ubuntu + Xen development environment, based on blog post here: http://www.skjegstad.com/blog/2015/01/19/mirageos-xen-virtualbox/
+A Packer template to build an environment in which to run [MirageOS](http://www.openmirage.org/) unikernels under Xen.
+It uses Vagrant, Virualbox and is based on Ubuntu 14.04.
+It's based on the blog post here: http://www.skjegstad.com/blog/2015/01/19/mirageos-xen-virtualbox/

 Ubuntu packer template based on: https://github.com/shiguredo/packer-templates/tree/develop/ubuntu-14.04